Back

 Data Science in Financial Services

-Leveraging data to innovate is a hallmark in the financial services industry, used for anything from financial modeling to risk and fraud detection to customer and credit analytics.
+Leveraging data to innovate is the hallmark of today’s successful companies in the financial services industry.
+Data science can benefit financial modeling to risk and fraud detection to customer and credit analytics.
 Many businesses rely on data science and machine learning to keep up with the latest developments in their fields and their competitors.
 Without compromising on privacy, data science enables businesses to gain insights from their data and make informed decisions.

 Uses of data science and machine learning in the banking and insurance industries include the following: